17 cosy pubs in Norfolk to escape the cold

 The award winning Walpole Arms in Itteringham is housed in a gorgeous 18th century red brick building.
 Inside is an amalgam of historical, quintessentially British features including wood burning fire, wonky, exposed beams and dark wooden furniture.

 The menu is full of tempting lunch and dinner options that incorporate plenty of locally sourced ingredients.
-If you’re looking for a fun evening take a look at the weekly quiz nights, taking place every Wednesday at 9pm.

 • The Vernon Arms, Southrepps